magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 # Dandiset Explorer

-AI Agent helps scientists get started exploring a dataset
+An AI Agent that helps scientists get started exploring a dataset

-The chat agent is equipped with the following tools:
+Equipped with the following tools:
 * DANDI API access for retrieving metadata and file listings
 * Python execution environment with common data science libraries
 * Specialized usage information for NWB files